Last Updated on August 17, 2021 by Chef Mireille

 Now before I continue, when I say we were drinking, at that age we mostly consumed wine coolers and beer which has a very low alcohol content.
 None of us drank hard liquor at that point.
 Zandra went into her parent’s secret stash of a home brewed alcohol her parents had and OMG to date, this is the strongest alcohol I have ever tasted.
 With this alcohol that went straight to my head in one shot and with only 1 1/2 hours of sleep, I somehow managed to get to work the next day ( it was summer vacation from school and I worked at an answering service at the time), although the whole day was a blur.
 Wow to be 18 again and be able to survive on no sleep!

 Anyway, years later as I began to explore the foods of different countries, I realized it was a home made version of fermented Chicha that I drank.
 In Peru, there is both this non alcoholic version of Chicha Morada as well as a fermented version that is distilled into an alcoholic beverage.
-I think I have too many foggy memories of the alcoholic version that this is one drink I always stick to the non alcoholic version.
+I think I have too many foggy memories of the alcoholic version that this is one drink I generally stick to the non alcoholic version.

 So even when I go to my favorite Peruvian restaurant in NYC, Urubamba Restaurant I always stick with the non alcoholic Chicha Morada – Peruvian Purple Corn Drink